PandiTAKTAK/Oathsworn/output/chapter1/section_2.md

 "Wait your turn," the woman says angrily without looking up.
 When you make no move to leave, she wheels on you, then stops.

-A moment of panic crosses her face, but she quickly rights herself, "Oathsworn…You'd better be dying or know someone who's dying to barge in like this…"
+A moment of panic crosses her face, but she quickly rights herself, "Oathswornâ€¦You'd better be dying or know someone who's dying to barge in like thisâ€¦"

 You assuage her concerns and tell her you want to know about the rising body count in the town.
 "Well I wouldn't know about that.
 The dead don't tend to come to me for pulses, now do they?"